Being different can suck, but it can also be a creative superpower.

 4. Find your community.

 When you feel isolated with your “otherness”, this can sap your energy.
-Both creative energy and mental energy to even go about your day.
+Both creative energy and emotional energy.
 When you feel “other”, it’s important you don’t get trapped in isolation.
 I know, I know.
-The feeling of “otherness” comes from not fitting into your current community, so this advice is a little annoying–but looking in new places can help you.
+The feeling of “otherness” comes from not fitting into your current community, so this advice is a little annoying, but looking in new places can help you.
 You need to expand your social bubble and search for a community.
 I promise you can find others like you.

 The internet is a glorious place to find people who feel and experience the world in a similar way.
 I’ve been on a constant hunt for people who make me feel like I belong and I’ve found them in random places.
 I’ve met best friends through new jobs.
-I joined Bumble BFF for a little while and met a fantastic human.
-A new friend found me through Instagram (multiple new friends, actually…).
+I joined Bumble BFF for a little while.
+A new friend found me through Instagram (multiple new friends, actually).
 Through sharing my story, embracing my “otherness”, looking in new places, and being vulnerable I have found a community that I wish I had when I was younger.

-Your tribe is out there.
-Embrace the people who accept and encourage the parts of you that don’t fit in.
-They are beautiful people.
-And don’t forget to be that person for those around you.
+Your community is out there.
+Embrace the people who accept and encourage the parts of you that don’t fit in, and don’t forget to be that person for those around you.